 Tuition is paid monthly and is always due by the first lesson of each month.
 Registration fee is $20/new family per year or $10/returning family per year.

 Tuition rates remain the same month to month as holidays and vacations have already been accounted for in the monthly tuition rates.
 Tuition is based on 42 lessons per calendar year (September 1 – August 31).
-Acceptable forms of payment are cash, check, and Zelle (many banks offer this online service).
-Checks should be made out to the studio name: Piano Passionato.
+Payment is strongly preferred through Zelle (many banks offer this online service), but checks made out to the studio name (Piano Passionato) are also acceptable.

 Tuition payment received after the 10th of the month will be charged an additional $10 late fee.
 If a check bounces, a $25 penalty will be charged.